Dispersion relations alone cannot guarantee causality

 \section{Acknowledgements}

-L.G. is partially supported by a Vanderbilt Seeding Success Grant.
-M.M.D. is partially supported by NSF grant DMS-2107701, a Chancelor's Faculty Fellowship, and a Vanderbilt Seeding Success Grant.
-JN is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301 and DE-SC0023861.
-LG and JN would like to thank P. Kovtun and R. Hoult for a stimulating discussion.
-The authors thank KITP Santa Barbara for its hospitality during ``The Many Faces of Relativistic Fluid Dynamics" Program, where this work's last stages were completed.
+L. G. and J.N. would like to thank P. Kovtun and R. Hoult for a stimulating discussion.
+We also thank P. Lowdon for bringing the issue of correlators in QFT to our attention.
+L. G. is partially supported by a Vanderbilt Seeding Success Grant.
+M.M.D. is partially supported by NSF Grant No. DMS-2107701, a Chancellor’s Faculty Fellowship, DOE Grant No. DE-SC0024711, and a Vanderbilt Seeding Success Grant.
+J. N. is partially supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0023861.
+L.G. and J.N. would like to thank P. Kovtun and R. Hoult for a stimulating discussion.
+We also thank P. Lowdon for bringing the issue of correlators in QFT to our attention.
+The authors thank KITP Santa Barbara for its hospitality during “The Many Faces of Relativistic Fluid Dynamics” Program.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.

 \onecolumngrid

 {S\arabic{equation}} {S\arabic{figure}}